John Stanley-6 June 1355

 She retired behind the screen which divided the living and bedroom areas in the tent.
-It was not possible to see anything which occurred behind the screen but their imaginations were in ferment.
+It was not possible to see anything which occurred behind the screen but John’s imagination was in ferment.
 When she returned she was wearing a low cut blouse constrained by a tight bodice.
 Below the bodice she wore a long and flowing skirt.
 The overall effect was more of a serving maid than a lady of the court.

 Lady Eleanor broke the ensuing silence.

 ‘Have ever seen two such comely young men, Ximene?’
 She asked.
 ‘No I don’t think I ever have.’
 Ximene replied with another of those incendiary smiles.
 Lady Eleanor looked at the guards,

 ‘And have you ever seen such a beautiful girl as my granddaughter’.

 Ximene feigned embarrassment and John and then Piers stuttered their agreement.